-Perlmutt has been a correspondent for UNICEF and has made films for healthcare-related NGOs such as The Chopra Center, HelpAge International, UNICEF, UNIFEM, the New York Academy of Medicine, Every Mother Counts, and HEAL Africa.
-His commercial work has included editing over 30 spots for GUCCI, BVLGARI, RAG&BONE, SAMSUNG H&M, VOGUE, CHLOE, TODS, JIMMY CHOO, KOHL's, CARRERA, SAN PELLEGRINO, ESTÉE LAUDER, LORÉAL, GUESS, and INTERVIEW MAGAZINE.
-He is a member of the Director’s Guild of America, the National Board of Review of Motion Pictures, one of Filmmaker Magazine's "25 New Faces of Indie Film," and a recipient of a two Sundance Institute / Sloan Foundation grants for two different projects (one in 2015 and the other in 2009).
+Perlmutt's commercial work has included directing and editing over 30 spots for ESTÉE LAUDER, GUCCI, BVLGARI, RAG&BONE, SAMSUNG H&M, VOGUE, CHLOE, TODS, JIMMY CHOO, KOHL's, CARRERA, SAN PELLEGRINO, LORÉAL, GUESS, and INTERVIEW MAGAZINE.
+He has served as a correspondent for UNICEF and has made films for NGOs including The Chopra Center, HelpAge International, UNIFEM, the New York Academy of Medicine, Every Mother Counts, and HEAL Africa.
+He is a member of the Director’s Guild of America, the National Board of Review of Motion Pictures, one of Filmmaker Magazine's "25 New Faces of Indie Film," and a recipient of a two Sundance Institute / Sloan Foundation grants for two different projects.
 He has taught filmmaking at Columbia University, William Paterson University, and all over Africa for organizations including Mira Nair’s MAISHA FILMLAB and Peter Gabriel’s WITNESS.
 He holds a BA from Brown University with honors in Creative Writing and an MFA from Columbia University with honors in Film Directing.
 Next fall he will be teaching at Princeton University.